instadw/instadwell-blog/_posts/2026-2-20-the-ultimate-guide-to-co-living-and-pgs-in-ahmedabad-2026.md

 **Q3: Which area is best for a student at Ahmedabad University?**

 Navrangpura is the top choice.
 It offers the most affordable PGs in Ahmedabad with the best proximity to the campus and Metro.

+Want a full breakdown of Navrangpura vs. Gota?
+Read our [Ahmedabad Student Survival Guide](/blog/the-ahmedabad-student-survival-guide-navrangpura-and-gotanirma) for the complete comparison.